StombieIT/Bots/README.md

-# SIT
+# Bots
-There you can see many of my works and ideas
+There you can see many of my works and ideas of bots